MatthewFilo/Modern_Weather_Alert/README.md

 Afterwards, you can access the app using **http://localhost:8080**

+## Testing

+Simply cd into the main project directory and run "npm test".
+It will run Jest Supertests with the test cases provided in the /test directory.

 Voila!
 You have successfully run the project.
 Docker is utilized within this project with Docker Compose.
 Below are the steps to run a container for this application
 ## Docker